nimbix/jardoc/docs/apps_tutorial.md

 echo Script end
 ```

-Note: we are using `cat` and not `echo` to display parameters, to avoid echo evaluating some values.
+Note: We are using `cat` and not `echo` to display parameters, to avoid echo evaluating some values.

 Create the following `AppDef.json` file with all possible types available, sometime combined with different settings.